rednokay/simpleDrive/README.md

 # simpleDrive

+## Important

+This project is no longer developed as my Master’s Thesis moved towards Matlab/Simulink.

 ## The Project

 This is an educational focused package for simulating and visualizing electric drives and will at some point hopefully include controller, converter and machine.